therealozp/class-notes/comp arch/inside the processor.md

 	- use the ALU to perform arithmetic, calculate addresses for `load/store`, branch comparisons, etc.
 	- accesses memory for `load/store`
 	- advance program counter
-## datapath
+## data path
-the first-cut datapath does instruction in one clock cycle. so, each element **can only do one function at a time**, and separation of data mem. versus instruction mem. is needed.
+the first-cut data path does instruction in one clock cycle. so, each element **can only do one function at a time**, and separation of data mem. versus instruction mem. is needed.
 ### registers and ALU
 the register file stores **32-bit** values. each register is 5 bits long, and 2 registers can be read at a time.